5 steps to creating a foolproof IT disaster recovery plan

 Step 2: Determine business-critical applications and processes

-Identifying critical business applications and processes is essential to any disaster recovery plan.
+Identifying critical business applications and processes is essential to any IT disaster recovery plan.
 To determine which components are most vital to a company’s success, one must understand the organization’s day-to-day operations to prioritize restoration efforts.

 When conducting a business impact analysis (BIA), you can use several approaches, including evaluating user experience, system performance, and analytics, as well as understanding data governance requirements.